Resilience and Livelihood

 • Improving on and off-farm management of natural resources

-To improve financial inclusiveness, especially for rural communities, World Vision Zambia uses the Savings for Transformation model, to empower people with knowledge on how to create savings as a group in a safe, suitable and flexible way.
+To improve financial inclusiveness, especially for rural communities, World Vision Zambia uses the Savings for Transformation model, to empower people with knowledge on how to create savings as a group in a safe, suitable, and flexible way.
 Funds accumulated through savings are then borrowed by members and paid back at very low-interest rates, for use in productive activities which allows farmers to acquire assets as well as send their children to school.
-In 2020, World Vision Zambia supported, mentored, and coached 4,678 Savings For Transformation Groups which accumulated ZMK 44.6 million.
+In 2021, World Vision Zambia supported, mentored, and coached 5,419 Savings For Transformation Groups which accumulated ZMK 44.6 million.
 To support farmers’ agricultural needs, we support communities with knowledge and skills which enable them to use climate-smart farming methods to improve adaptation to climate change and enhance crop and livestock production.

 DOWNLOAD Enhanced Livelihood & Resilience Capacity Statement